Rethinking Boundary Discontinuity Problem for Oriented Object Detection: Preliminary

-The detector takes the object image as input and the bounding box as supervision, which means that the detector is actually enforced to fit Equation~\ref{eq:sawtooth}(blue solid lines in Figure~\ref{fig:sawtooth}).
-Obviously, $B_{angle}$ has a jump at $O_{angle} = \pi$, which makes it difficult for the detector $F$, a \textbf{continuous function essentially}, to fit it accurately.
-There always exists a small interval $(\pi-\epsilon_1, \pi+\epsilon_2)$ near the breakpoint (gray region in Figure~\ref{fig:sawtooth}), where predicted angle (red dash line) drops rapidly from $\pi$ to $0$, and angular prediction becomes highly unstable, resulting in a severe degradation of the AP/IoU of boxes.
-In addition, angular prediction even outside the interval becomes a bit fluctuant.
+The detector takes the object image as input and the box as supervision, which means that the detector is actually enforced to fit \cref{eq:sawtooth}(blue solid lines in \cref{fig:waves}).
+Obviously, $\theta_{box}$ has a step-point at $\theta_{obj} = \pi$, which makes it difficult for the detector $F$, a continuous function essentially, to fit it accurately.
+Irrespective of the quality of fit achieved by detector $F$, there always exists a small interval $(\pi-\epsilon_1, \pi+\epsilon_2)$ near the breakpoint (gray region in \cref{fig:waves}), where predicted angle (red dash line) drops rapidly from $\pi$ to $0$, and angular prediction becomes highly unstable, resulting in a severe degradation of the AP/IoU of boxes.
+In addition, angular prediction tends to fluctuate even outside the interval.

-Although existing IoU-like joint-optimization loss functions used to claim to solve boundary discontinuity problem, we observe that, compared to the ln-norm loss, they actually just smooth out the losses in the angular boundary, rather than smooth out the angle itself.
-It means that angle as a discontinuous value is still hard to fit directly, and boundary problem is still not addressed.